 CATS NEEDING FOSTER HOMES

 When Stardust is not in play-mode, he is very loving.
-He likes being the center of attention, being carried around and looking out the windows (watching the birds and squirrels outside).
-Stardust likes getting his head scratched and gives you 'kitty kisses' in return to show his affection.
+He likes being the center of attention, being carried around and looking out the windows watching the birds and squirrels outside.
+Stardust also likes getting his head scratched and gives you 'kitty kisses' in return to show his affection.
 He needs people who want an interactive cat who craves attention.

 Stardust is a little miracle.
 He was found running along a rural country road all by himself by an SPCA volunteer.
 He was hungry and scared, and had fleas and earmites.
 He also had a scraped up face and part of his tail is missing.
 None of this has affected Stardust's spirit - he is friendly and full of life.
 All he needs is an active home to call his own.